Skip to main content

 Let me start by saying I have great faith in the British public.
 I do not think the British public can be bought or easily swayed; they will decide at the next election who should govern the country.

-There is a long-standing principle that only those on the UK electoral register are permissible political donors.
+There is currently no upper limit on the amount of donations a political party can receive from a permissible source.
+There is a long-standing principle that permissible donors are those on the UK electoral register and was recommended by the Committee on Standards in Public Life in 1998.
+It means that registered British expatriates, who already have the right to vote in UK Parliamentary elections, have the right to make a donation.
 This is upheld by a framework of laws and established standards enforced by the Electoral Commission, the independent body that regulates political finance in the UK.

-It is important to distinguish between strongly felt political debate on the one hand, and unacceptable acts of abuse, intimidation and violence on the other.
+With regard to protecting our democracy, I would like to finish by saying how important to distinguish between strongly felt political debate on the one hand, and unacceptable acts of abuse, intimidation and violence on the other.
 British democracy has always been robust and oppositional, but there can never be an excuse to shout down democratic process or to seek social change through force rather than the force of argument.
-I believe this principle is absolutely central to Britain’s success as a democracy and I repeat here what I said in my statement on Proscribing Palestine Action - we abuse this system at our peril.
+I believe this principle is absolutely central to Britain’s success as a democracy and we abuse this system at our peril.

 You may also be interested in